Spring Boot User Registration and Login Example Tutorial

 }

-This above code defines a Spring MVC controller class called AuthController that handles incoming requests to the /index URL path.
-The @Controller annotation indicates that this class is a Spring MVC controller and should be scanned by the Spring framework for handling incoming requests.
+The above code defines a Spring MVC controller class called AuthController, which handles incoming requests to the /index URL path.
+The @Controller annotation indicates that this class is a Spring MVC controller and should be scanned by the Spring framework to handle incoming requests.

 Thymeleaf Template - Index.html

 Next, let's create an index Thymeleaf template view.
-Note that we are using bootstrap CSS CDN links in below the Thymeleaf HTML page.
+Note that we use bootstrap CSS CDN links below the Thymeleaf HTML page.

 <!DOCTYPE html>